jpmens/check_nix/README.md

 # CREDITS

--   This product includes software developed by the Kungliga Tekniska Hvgskolan and its contributors.
+-   The C version of this product includes software developed by the Kungliga Tekniska Hvgskolan and its contributors.
--   This program contains date functions shamelessly swiped from
+-   The C version of this program contains date functions shamelessly swiped from
     <http://pleac.sourceforge.net/pleac_cposix/datesandtimes.html>

 # AUTHOR